tlinnet/voxhub/README.md

 Create this file, which will keep variables used in the setup.

-Source the variables to your current shell.
+Later, we will source the variables to oour current shell.

 ```bash
 source 01_vars.sh